dojo/docs/dojox/mobile/ToolBarButton.rst

 Usage
 =====

-Use this widget as child widgets of the `dojox.mobile.Heading <dojox/mobile/Heading>`_ widget.
+Use this widget as child widgets of the :ref:`dojox.mobile.Heading <dojox/mobile/Heading>` widget.

 ========
 Examples
 ========

-See the `dojox.mobile.Heading <dojox/mobile/Heading>`_ widget for various examples.
+See the :ref:`dojox.mobile.Heading <dojox/mobile/Heading>` widget for various examples.